Boeing WA state workers split $513M in bonuses as CEO’s pay tops $22M

 Those included:

-- Getting the 737 MAX back in service. — Check.
+- Getting the 737 MAX back in service — Check.

-- Completing a crewed Starliner spaceflight. — Not yet.
+- Completing a crewed Starliner spaceflight — Not yet.

-- Getting the 777X into passenger service. — 2025 at the earliest.
+- Getting the 777X into passenger service — 2025 at the earliest.

 The board wrote it was “compelled by the clear terms” set in 2020 to rule that Calhoun will not get the $7 million.